spideythewebhead/http_client_plugin/README.md

    Annotates a method as a multipart request.

    Optionally accepts a parameter `listFormat` which indicates how a list should be formatted - default value `MultipartListFormat.multi`.
-See options [here](https://github.com/spideythewebhead/http_client_plugin/tree/main/lib/src/multipart_list_format.dart).
+See all options [here](https://github.com/spideythewebhead/http_client_plugin/tree/main/lib/src/multipart_list_format.dart).

    ```dart
    @HttpService()